Grobobobo/WarOfTheChosenRebalanced/README.md

 * All weapons now start with only 1 attachment slot, and can gain 2 more slots by researching proving ground projects

 Attachments have been rebalanced to:
-* Scope - Gain 5 aim, and decrease
+* Scope - Gain 5 aim, and reduce the long range non-squadsight penalties for weapons by 67%
-* Laser sight - Gain 10 crit
+* Laser sight - Gain 10 crit and reduce the short range penalties for weapons by 67%

-* Hair trigger - After a miss, gain +25 aim
+* Hair trigger - After a miss, gain +25 aim and crit
 * Stock - Missed attacks have a 35% chance to become a graze.
 Your attacks ignore up to 15 dodge

 * Expended magazine - Gain +1 weapon capacity
 * Auto-loader - Grants quick reload - Reloads up to 2 ammo, non-turn ending

+* Suppressor - Gain 5 defense.
+Your first shot in a mission has +25/25 aim and crit.

 ### Overwatch and suppression
 Overwatch has been overhauled: